JazzyzH/JazzyzH.github.io/README.md

  <section id="negative aspects">
             <h2>Negative aspects in using Adobe Illustrator</h2>
+     <h3>Steep Learning Curve</h3>
-            <p>Steep Learning Curve: Illustrator's comprehensive toolset can be daunting for beginners.
-Mastery of the software requires time and practice, which can be overwhelming for new users.
+     <p>Illustrator's comprehensive toolset can be daunting for beginners.
+Mastery of the software requires time and practice, which can be overwhelming for new users..</p>
+     <h3>Cost</h3>
-Cost: As part of the Adobe Creative Cloud, Illustrator requires a subscription, which can be expensive for freelancers and small businesses.
-There are also no free versions, although Adobe does offer a limited free trial.
+     <p>As part of the Adobe Creative Cloud, Illustrator requires a subscription, which can be expensive for freelancers and small businesses.
+There are also no free versions, although Adobe does offer a limited free trial..</p>
+     <h3>Resource Intensive</h3>
-Resource Intensive: Illustrator can be demanding on computer hardware, requiring a powerful system to run smoothly, especially for large and complex projects.
-This can be a barrier for those with older or less capable computers.
+     <p>Illustrator can be demanding on computer hardware, requiring a powerful system to run smoothly, especially for large and complex projects.
+This can be a barrier for those with older or less capable computers..</p>
+     <h3>Complexity for Simple Tasks</h3>
-Complexity for Simple Tasks: For simple graphic design tasks, Illustrator can be overkill.
+     <p>For simple graphic design tasks, Illustrator can be overkill.
 There are lighter, more user-friendly applications available that can accomplish basic design needs without the complexity..</p>
         </section>

  <section id="tips">
             <h2>Tips about using Adobe Illustrator</h2>
+     <h3>Learn the Basics</h3>
-            <p>Learn the Basics: Start with the fundamentals.
+     <p>Start with the fundamentals.
 Focus on mastering the Pen Tool, basic shapes, and text.
-Plenty of online tutorials can guide you through these initial steps.
+Plenty of online tutorials can guide you through these initial steps..</p>
+     <h3>Use Shortcuts</h3>
-Use Shortcuts: Familiarize yourself with keyboard shortcuts.
-They can significantly speed up your workflow and make the design process more efficient.
+     <p>Familiarize yourself with keyboard shortcuts.
+They can significantly speed up your workflow and make the design process more efficient..</p>
+     <h3>Work with Layers</h3>
-Work with Layers: Organize your artwork using layers.
-This makes it easier to manage different elements of your design and apply changes selectively.
+     <p>Organize your artwork using layers.
+This makes it easier to manage different elements of your design and apply changes selectively..</p>
+     <h3>Leverage Libraries</h3>
-Leverage Libraries: Use Adobe Libraries to store and reuse assets like colors, logos, and graphics.
-This helps maintain consistency across different projects.
+     <p>Use Adobe Libraries to store and reuse assets like colors, logos, and graphics.
+This helps maintain consistency across different projects..</p>
-Experiment with Brushes and Effects: Illustrator offers a variety of brushes and effects to add texture and depth to your designs.
-Experiment with these tools to enhance your artwork creatively.
+     <h3>Experiment with Brushes and Effects</h3>
+     <p>Illustrator offers a variety of brushes and effects to add texture and depth to your designs.
+Experiment with these tools to enhance your artwork creatively..</p>
+     <h3>Stay Updated</h3>
-Stay Updated: Keep your software updated to take advantage of new features and improvements Adobe releases.
-This ensures you have access to the latest tools and bug fixes.
+     <p>Keep your software updated to take advantage of new features and improvements Adobe releases.
+This ensures you have access to the latest tools and bug fixes..</p>
+     <h3>Practice and Experiment</h3>
-Practice and Experiment: Regular practice is essential.
+     <p>Regular practice is essential.
 Try recreating designs you like or experimenting with different styles and techniques to improve your skills..</p>
         </section>

     </main>